 MEDFL5135 – Biomarkers for clinical research

-The candidate will learn how to initiate a clinical research study, learn how platform analyses of selected biomarkers are dependent on proper choice of method and proper sample preparation, learn underlying principles in quantification of biomarkers in central techniques designed on subcellular fractions, learn to critically judge the robustness of the data from the choice of method.
+The candidate will achieve competence in biomarkers and corresponding relevant analysis tools for clinical research project.
+Emphasis is given to emphasize how analyses of selected biomarkers depend on proper choice of method and proper sample preparation.
+The course is aimed to critically be able to judge the robustness of the data from the choice of method.

 Knowledge and skills